AndrewWhitaker/go-url-shortener/README.md

 * **Observability**: This was lower on my priority list since it was listed as "optional" in the requirements
 * **Real Deployment**: It would have been nice to get this deployed somewhere like Heroku

 ## Development Philosophies

 ### Testing

 For this project I wrote high level tests (in `test/integration`) that use a real database and real web server.
+I typically did this before any implementation.
 This allowed me to constantly refactor underneath those tests.
 I did not write many unit tests since the application isn't very complex, and I prefer to avoid mocking where possible.
 The integration tests run fast enough and do a good job covering most cases.

 ### Git Workflow